Cape-class motor lifeboat

 The Canadian Coast Guard (CCG) maintains a fleet of 14.6 m Cape-class motor lifeboats based on a motor lifeboat design used by the United States Coast Guard.
 In September 2009 the CCG announced plans to add five new lifeboats, bringing the total number of Cape-class lifeboats to 36.

-The vessels are staffed by a crew of four, two of whom are rescue specialists.
+The vessels are staffed by a crew of four, of which at least one is a rescue specialist.
 In spite of its name, the CCGS Cape Roger is a larger patrol vessel, not a Cape-class lifeboat.
 The CCG also maintains some larger motor lifeboats based on Arun-class lifeboats designed in the United Kingdom.
+In addition there is the 62 foot Bay-class motor lifeboat with a hull form along the lines of the shorter Severn-class all-weather lifeboat (ALB) of the Royal National Lifeboat Institution (RNLI).

-In 2021 a contract was awarded to Ocean Pacific Marine to upgrade the class over a 7 year period.
+In 2021 a contract was awarded to Ocean Pacific Marine to upgrade the Cape class over a seven year period.